• Skip to primary navigation

 STEP 1: Fill a large pot with water and bring to a boil.
 Give it a generous amount of salt (at least 2 tablespoons) and add the broccoli florets from one head of broccoli and 12 ounces of trimmed green beans.
 Cook those veggies for 3 minutes.

-STEP 7: Divide among plates, garnish with some lemon zest, more cheese and fresh ground pepper and serve!
+Divide your glorious pasta primavera among plates, garnish with some lemon zest, more cheese and fresh ground pepper and serve!

 How do I peel and devein shrimp?